miniquinox/Meta-Challenge/README.md

     Operators ||--o{ OperatorDependencies : "depends on"
 ```

-### Usage
+### How to Use

-1. **Adding New Operators**: Insert operator details into the `Operators` table.
+1. **Add New Operators**: Insert operator details into `Operators`.
-2. **Recording Performance Results**: Insert performance data into the `PerformanceResults` table, linking to the appropriate operator, hardware configuration, software implementation, and tensor shape.
+2. **Record Performance Results**: Insert data into `PerformanceResults`, linking to the relevant operator, hardware, software, and tensor shape.
-3. **Updating Hardware Configurations**: Modify the `HardwareConfigurations` table as new hardware setups are introduced.
+3. **Update Hardware**: Modify `HardwareConfigurations` for new hardware.
-4. **Updating Software Implementations**: Insert new software versions and descriptions into the `SoftwareImplementations` table.
+4. **Update Software**: Add new versions to `SoftwareImplementations`.
-5. **Defining Tensor Shapes**: Add new tensor shapes and data types to the `TensorShapes` table.
+5. **Define Tensor Shapes**: Add new shapes and types to `TensorShapes`.
-6. **Defining Operator Dependencies**: Insert dependency relationships into the `OperatorDependencies` table to represent the flow of tensors between operators.
+6. **Set Operator Dependencies**: Insert dependencies into `OperatorDependencies`.

-This design ensures that all necessary details are captured and provides a flexible framework for storing and comparing AI operator performance results across various hardware and software environments.
+This setup captures all necessary details and provides an easy-to-use framework for storing and comparing AI operator performance across various hardware and software setups.